grafana/grafana/docs/sources/panels/visualizations/time-series/_index.md

 # Time series panel

-> **Note:** This is a beta feature.
-Time series panel is going to replace the Graph panel in the future releases.
+> **Note:** Time series panel is going to replace the Graph panel in a future release.

 Time series panel is a robust visualization to plot time series data.
 It can render as a line, a path of dots, or a series of bars.
 This type of graph is versatile enough to display almost any time-series data.